UNISON is the leading union for support staff in further education colleges, and the only recognised union in sixth forms.

 In England, pay for staff in further education is negotiated between the FE unions and the Association of Colleges (AoC) in the national joint forum (NJF).
 UNISON is represented on the NJF by staff working in colleges.

 In Wales, the joint trade unions negotiate with ColegauCymru, the employers.
+On 8 July 2021 the joint trade unions submitted a pay claim for the year 2021/22 calling for:

 Scotland has an effective national bargaining mechanism.
 Support staff pay is negotiated separately from teachers’ pay and all pay offers made have to be implemented in individual colleges.
+On the 3 August the pay claim was submitted calling for:

 In Northern Ireland the employers’ representative, Colleges Northern Ireland, was disbanded in June 2018.